Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Down-Projection of Simulation Data

 On the simulation side, we project each of 14 FIRE dwarf galaxies along a random orientation and compute the $\epsilon-\Sigma_*$ and $\epsilon-\sigma_*$ correlation coefficients of the entire suite of galaxies.
 This process is repeated with uniformly random projection angles $10^5$ times, and distributions of $r_{\epsilon\Sigma_*}$ and $r_{\epsilon\sigma_*}$ are constructed.
 These two correlation coefficients then serve as a test for morphological consistency between simulated and observed galaxies.
 We obtain for the FIRE galaxies, assuming a uniform distribution of observation angles,

 which is marginally consistent with 0 in $\epsilon-\Sigma_*$ but with negative expectation in both, reflecting the overall prolate nature of simulated $\Lambda$CDM galaxies.

 Fig~\ref{projectdown} shows the distributions of $r_{\epsilon \Sigma_*}$ and $r_{\epsilon \sigma_*}$ of randomly projected FIRE galaxies.
 The measured correlations of bright, dim, and the full set of LG dwarfs are also shown.
-Fig~\ref{contour} shows where these correlations lie in $r_{\epsilon \Sigma_*} - r_{\epsilon\sigma_*}$ space.
-We note also that the FIRE simulations contain both bright and dim galaxies, with $M_\odot/L_\odot$ from $\sim 17$ to $\sim 900$, and the anti-correlation is found consistently across this range.
-As shown, the dim galaxies lie $\gtrsim 3\sigma$ away from the simulated galaxy expectation in both $r_{\epsilon \Sigma_*}$ and $r_{\epsilon \sigma_*}$, and furthermore lie $\gtrsim 4\sigma$ away from simulated galaxies in $r_{\epsilon \Sigma_*} - r_{\epsilon\sigma_*}$ space.
-It is interesting to note that the disparity is much larger in ellipticity-surface brightness correlation than in ellipticity-velocity dispersion correlation, which is consistent with the observed and simulational understanding of dwarf spheroidals being isothermal to first order \cite{ 2015ApJ...808..158B, annurev.astro.36.1.435}.
+Fig~\ref{contour} shows where these correlations lie in $r_{\epsilon \Sigma_*} - r_{\epsilon\sigma_*}$ space. {We reiterate that the FIRE Simulations consist of isolated and thus predominantly bright dwarfs, and are thus most directly counterparts of the bright LG dwarfs, but it is interesting still that there appears to be distinct morphological separation between the bright and dim subpopulations.
+Indeed as shown, while there is good agreement between the FIRE simulations and the bright galaxies,} the dim galaxies lie $\gtrsim 3\sigma$ away from the simulated galaxy expectation in both $r_{\epsilon \Sigma_*}$ and $r_{\epsilon \sigma_*}$, and furthermore lie $\gtrsim 4\sigma$ away from simulated galaxies in $r_{\epsilon \Sigma_*} - r_{\epsilon\sigma_*}$ space.
+It is interesting to note that the disparity is much larger in ellipticity-central surface brightness correlation than in ellipticity-stellar velocity dispersion correlation, which is consistent with the observed and simulational understanding of dwarf spheroidals being isothermal to first order (\cite{ 2015ApJ...808..158B, annurev.astro.36.1.435}).
 In this case, with the absence of rotational support, velocity-dispersion anisotropies may be attributed to anisotropies of the gravitational potential.